Digital products

 What a healthy digital-product flow looks like

-The buyer pays once, reaches the right destination immediately, and the merchant can still prove what was sold if support starts later.
+The buyer pays once, reaches the course, private PDF, report, download, or gated link immediately, and the merchant can still prove what was sold if support starts later.

 Publish the offer and destination

-Set the payout wallet, the download or redirect destination, and the checkout copy before you launch it.
+Set the payout wallet, the course, download, content, or redirect destination, and the checkout copy before you launch it.

 Keep the payment path lightweight